Are Katanas One-Handed?

 Remember, the key to properly handling a Katana is practice and understanding the balance and control of the sword.

-However, there are exceptions to this rule.
+The technique to handling a katana using one hand is called "Katateuchi" (片手打ち) .
 The legendary swordsman Miyamoto Musashi, for example, was known for his unique two-sword style, Niten Ichi-ryu, in which he wielded a Katana in one hand and a shorter sword, such as a Wakizashi or Tanto, in the other.

 Weight of the Katana: